 Decades of health and social research have revealed, for instance, that a sense of security, intimacy, social connection, status, autonomy and control, competence and achievement, and meaning and purpose are also vital, if we are to stay in good health and feel fulfilled in our lives.
 Our innate resources for helping us meet these needs include the ability to build rapport, empathise and connect with others; to learn, problem solve, remember and plan; to use our imaginations productively; and to step back and take an objective look at our circumstances.
 When any of our important needs is seriously unmet over a significant period or any of our resources is not made best use of, mental and physical ill health may develop.This is why, when human givens practitioners work with people in mental distress, they look for what is missing in those people’s lives and seek ways to redress that, as well as teaching them important life-coping skills.

 We have been offering online or telephone therapy to clients for many years.
 With the advent of Covid 19 and the changes that this has made to so many aspects of life, online therapy, via Skype or Zoom has become ‘the new normal’.
-Some of our work is continuing to be undertaken online to avoid the risks associated with close quarters contact for extended periods of time, and clients are reporting excellent outcomes from working in this way.
+We are continuing to offer online therapy and clients are reporting excellent outcomes from working in this way.

 It is essential when undertaking online therapy that you work with an experienced practitioner who knows both the potential for using this medium effectively and also the (surprisingly few) limitations that it has in order that therapy can be conducted as effectively and safely as it would be face-to-face in a consulting room.
 At The Well-Minded Practice, you can book with confidence knowing that the above requirements are being more than met – but if you have any further questions then please do get in touch and we will do our best to give you the reassurance or information that you need.